 Things to Do on Hilton Head Island What to Eat on the Island When to Visit How to Get to Hilton Head Island & Where to Stay

-Of course, if you are a golf or tennis lover, you won’t be disappointed, as the island offers two dozen world class golf courses along with hundreds of tennis courts.
-Plus there are opportunities for kayaking, water sports, tours, and climbing to the top of the iconic Harbourtown Lighthouse while learning about the Island’s history.
+Of course, if you are a golf, tennis, or pickleball lover, you won’t be disappointed, as the island offers two dozen world class golf courses along with both private and public courts.
+Plus, there are opportunities for kayaking, water sports, tours, and climbing to the top of the iconic Harbour Town Lighthouse while learning about the Island’s history.

 What to Eat on the Island